12 Hours Dunedin

 9pm: Nightcap at Woof!

-368 Moray Place (corner Lower, Stuart Street, Dunedin Central, Dunedin
+368 Moray Place (corner Lower, Stuart Street, Central Dunedin, Dunedin

 Wrap up your Ōtepoti adventure with a nightcap at Woof.
 This lovable spot comes with the comfort of a diner, the welcoming atmosphere of a pub, and the late-night appeal of a cocktail lounge.
 The cocktail list is large and includes monthly specials and creative concoctions in addition to all of the classics.
 Give yourself a few minutes with the menu and discover tasty drops akin to past specials like the ‘Honey Bee’ made with Bacardi rum, freshly squeezed orange and lemon, and Arataki honey.
 The non-alcoholic cocktail list is one of the most robust we’ve found and also delivers on taste and creativity.